Skip to main content

 Bread, Honey, and Paint

-The recipe that we always use for making heavy-grain breakfast bread calls for honey, however, next to that line there is a note from Christina - "Use sugar instead".
+The recipe we've always used for this heavy-grain bread calls for honey, but there's a note from Christina next to that line: "Use sugar instead."
 Her bread was always wonderful.
-The bread is now baking and I am waiting for the timer to go off to get it out of the oven and leave the loaf to cool overnight on a rack.
-I am looking forward to a slice!
+The aroma of the bread now fills the house as it bakes, and I'm waiting for the timer to go off so I can take it out and let it cool overnight.
+I'm really looking forward to a slice.

-Before Christina was diagnosed with cancer we started to paint the inside of the home.
-She planned the job very carefully, taking pictures of the walls and discussing colors with me and a close friend of hers who is an interior decorator.
-I agreed to the color selection and Christina and I started painting.
-The new wall colors give a warm feeling to our home.
+Before Christina was diagnosed with cancer, we started painting the inside of the house.
+She planned everything meticulously, taking photos of the walls and discussing colors with me and a close friend who is an interior decorator.
+I loved her selections, and we started painting together.
+The new colors give our home such a warm feeling.

 Comments